-During the period, the school has seen significant investment in Capital projects both through The Academies Capital Maintenance Fund and investment directly from the school with capital additions of £190k.
-The school was successful in securing £147,400 from the EFA Condition Improvement Fund towards a new School Roof which completed in early 2016.
+During the period, the school has seen significant investment in Capital projects both through investment directly from the school and devolved capital funds with additions of £355k with £29k of assets currently under construction.
+The school has successful secured £457,328 from section 106 funds associated with local developments allowing us to expand our canteen which is due to be completed in early 2018.